 The Iowa Association of Electric Cooperatives is the Des Moines-based service organization representing the state's rural electric cooperatives.
-The cooperatives distinguish themselves through the seven cooperative principles.
-These principles serve as the guiding business philosophies for cooperatives across the country.
+The cooperatives distinguish themselves through the seven cooperative principles which serve as the guiding business philosophies for cooperatives across the country.

-Iowa's farmers began forming rural electric cooperatives in the 1930s when large electric companies bypassed rural Iowa due to the sparse population.
-These pioneering men and women borrowed start-up money from the Federal Rural Electrification Administration, which was created May 11, 1935 by President Franklin D. Roosevelt.
+Iowa's farmers began forming rural electric cooperatives in the 1930s when large electric companies refused to provide electric service to rural areas.
+These pioneering men and women borrowed start-up money from the Federal Rural Electrification Administration, which was created in 1935 by President Franklin D. Roosevelt.

 Iowa's rural electric cooperatives are part of a national network of 1,000 electric cooperatives.
-These utilities, which serve 25 million Americans in 46 states, work together through the National Rural Electric Cooperative Association a Washington, D.C.-based service organization formed in 1942.
+These utilities, which serve 25 million Americans in 46 states, work together through the National Rural Electric Cooperative Association, a service organization formed in 1942.

 Iowa's electric cooperatives are committed to delivering power that is safe, reliable, environmentally responsible and affordable.